 “I decided I wanted to do a record that reflected the simplicity of our show these days — we usually tour with just two guitars, maybe a mandolin, and our voices, real straight ahead,” Hinojosa said. “ The record is all acoustic except for some pedal steel.
 I’ve got a country shuffle on there, and a polka, some really nice duets, some bluegrass sounding stuff, and a couple of the songs are in Spanish.
 I’m really happy with it.”

-Though she is now based in Germany (2017 update: Hinojosa is now based in Texas again), Hinojosa is not looking toward writing songs in German, at least not any time soon.
+Though she is now based in Germany ( Update: Hinojosa is now based in Texas again), Hinojosa is not looking toward writing songs in German, at least not any time soon.
 She’d like to sing German folk songs for her audiences there, though, and to make her way around town and have conversations.
 She’s working on that.
 “Every time I think I’ve got something down, there comes another rule!”
 Tish Hinojosa said, laughing.

 Photograph of Tish Hinojosa by Kerry Dexter.
 Thank you for respecting copyright.

 Consider subscribing to our stories through e mail, and connecting with us through your favorite social networks.
 You will find links to do that in the sidebar — and while you’re at that social network exploring, we invite you to keep up with our adventures by liking the Perceptive Travel Facebook page.